-Because of rescheduling due to the Covid-19 pandemic, sabbatical places are currently filled through the 2023-24 academic year.
+Because of rescheduling due to the Covid-19 pandemic, sabbatical places are currently filled through the end of the 2023-24 academic year.

-Applications for the 2024-25 academic year should be submitted by 1 May 2023.
+Applications for the 2024-25 academic year are not yet available.
+They will be posted here during Lent 2023 and should be submitted by 1 May 2023.
 Successful applicants will be notified by 1 June 2023.

 Applications can be also made by email to the Tutorial Office with the subject clearly marked ‘CHESHUNT FOUNDATION SABBATICAL’.

 Preliminary enquiries are welcome at any time.
 If you have any questions, please telephone our Tutorial Office on +44 (0) 1223 33 06 49 and ask for the Director of the Cheshunt Foundation.
 Or email your enquiry marked for the attention the Director via the Tutorial Office.